13-16 April 2023

 As experienced landscape photographers, and having photographed here numerous times, Kyle and Jon know this area very well, and are well versed in the terrain, compositions, and weather conditions of this region, and will take you to the best spots in this region to capture its beauty.

 We will be based in the town of Clarens, with easy access to the beautiful and interesting shops it has to offer.
 From here we can shoot the amazing scenery that surrounds the town.
-But it is when we venture just out of Clarens that we find some of the most spectacular compositions, photographing beautiful farmlands, forests, grandiose cliff faces and of course the incredible vistas of the Golden Gate National Park.
+But it is when we venture just out of Clarens that we find some of the most spectacular compositions, photographing beautiful farmlands, forests, grandiose cliff faces, and of course the incredible vistas of the Golden Gate National Park.

 We aim for you to leave the workshop with an improved knowledge of landscape photography, how to understand the conditions of that region, and how to utilise your camera effectively in the field, whilst also capturing images that you are proud of and that represent the region well.

 6-10 people.
-Non-photographers / partners / spouses are also welcome at a reduced rate.
+Non-photographers / partners/spouses are also welcome at a reduced rate.

-This workshop caters for beginners and advanced shooters.
+This workshop caters to beginners and advanced shooters.
 However, we do recommend photographers are familiar with their camera settings and layout and are comfortable shooting in manual mode.
 If you are unsure about your skill level or gear please feel free to contact us and ask any questions.

 Landscape, nature, travel, seasonal photography